There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 Seed Propagation

-Perhaps the least popular method, seeds can produce mutations and aren’t always viable.
+Perhaps the least popular method is that seeds can produce mutations and aren’t always viable.

-However, harvesting fresh seeds can greatly improve your chances and there’s a certain satisfaction of seeing what sprouts.
+However, harvesting fresh seeds can greatly improve your chances, and seeing what sprouts is a certain satisfaction.

-The seeds will need to soak for at least 12 hours in hot water (a paper towel sitting in a jar lid with 140° degrees Fahrenheit water can greatly speed up the germination process).
+The seeds must soak in hot water for at least 12 hours (a paper towel sitting in a jar lid with 140° Fahrenheit water can greatly speed up the germination process).

 Sow the seeds into a nursery tray with a thin layer of soil underneath and cover with an amount roughly equal to twice the size of the seed.